 To take full advantage of it, you need a background map to locate yourself and a track (or waypoints) to guide you.

 Principles of GPS

 The Global Positioning System is a network of 24 satellites (originally) owned by the US military.

-With 12 satellites for the northern hemisphere and 12 for the southern hemisphere, it allows, thanks to a GPS receiver (a hiking GPS for example) to obtain its position on earth with an accuracy of about ten meters.
+With 12 satellites for the northern hemisphere and 12 for the southern hemisphere, it allows, thanks to a GPS receiver (a hiking GPS for example) to get its position on earth with an accuracy of about ten meters.

 Using a hiking GPS

-Simply read the coordinates it shows and plot them on the map to get your immediate location.
+Read the coordinates it shows and plot them on the map to get your immediate location.

-To do this, you will need:
+To do this, you will need the following: